luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Unplanned-Storage/Unplanned-Storage-from-OP-Area.md

 [[_TOC_]]
 [[_TOSP_]]

+#QC Station from Manual Palletizing
+If a downtime occurs on one of the lines, manual palletizing will be carried out in the blue box.
+Once palletizing is complete, the items will be transferred to the inbound station, which is the same station used for QC.

 #<span style="color:skyblue; font-weight:bold">Unplanned Storage database flow</span>
 | Action Name                        | DNWORKINFO | DNWORKLIST | DNPALLET | DNCARRYINFO | DNSTOCK | DNHOSTSEND | DNARRIVAL | DMWAREHOUSE | DMSHELF |
 |-|-|-|-|-|-|-|-|-|-|